chipmuenk/modular_synths/README.md

 In 2023, an article was published on amazona.de ["Module vom Bausatz bis zur Eigenkreation"](https://www.amazona.de/workshop-eurorack-diy-module-vom-bausatz-bis-zur-eigenkreation/) (German, translated "Modules: From kits to own creations") that gives a very nice overview on the different levels you can construct your own modules.
 When organizing workshops, it probably makes sense to focus on entry ... medium level participants, teach some theory and of course give practical support and fix bugs:

 * Construction of a complete module kit, like the [Erica Synths DIY kits](https://www.ericasynths.lv/shop/diy-kits-1/).
 For intermediate soldering and electronics skills, this should require 1/2 ...
 1 day to complete and debug.
 However, you end up with a single module which could be underwhelming as a first synth experience.
-* Build a compact semimodular synth in the style of [Erica Synth's Bullfrog](https://www.ericasynths.lv/shop/standalone-instruments-1/bullfrog/) or Ray Wilson's Noise Toaster, described in his book "Make: Analog Synthesizers" (see below).
-PCB and front panel are available via https://synthcube.com
+* **Ray Wilson's Noise Toaster** is a compact semimodular synth, described in his book "Make: Analog Synthesizers" (see below).
+PCB and front panel are available via https://synthcube.com.
+This is in the style of [Erica Synth's Bullfrog](https://www.ericasynths.lv/shop/standalone-instruments-1/bullfrog/).
 * Hybrid Synth, combining VCV-Rack and one or more modules or a semi-modular synth.
 This avoids the single-module-sadness.
-* Effect boxes / pedals: Some delay based effects could be interesting for guitar players and modular synth afficionados, increasing the number of potential workshop participants.
-When starting with a cheap PT2366 delay board, results can be obtained really fast, see https://youtu.be/8DflR9uUR6Q.
+* **PT2366 delay boards** are really cheap and can be used to build delay based effects for guitar players and modular synth afficionados, increasing the number of potential workshop participants.
+Results can be obtained really fast, see e.g. https://youtu.be/4sou9qvbDls or https://youtu.be/8DflR9uUR6Q .
 * Free-style courses starting with just a schematic could be interesting for advanced synthesizer developers.
 Breadboards work well for the complexity level of a typical synth module, and from this a PCB could be designed and manufactured.
-* Faust + ESP32 audio platform (see below)
+* **Faust + ESP32** audio platform (see below)
 * Arduino / Teensy + some analog interfacing